BlairLAdams/RPi5/mkdocs/docs/index.md

 # Open Source Analytics Platform

-This project is a low-cost (<$200), modular analytics platform developed on a Raspberry Pi 5 running Raspberry Pi OS Lite in a headless configuration.
+This project is a low-cost, modular analytics platform developed on a Raspberry Pi 5 running Raspberry Pi OS Lite in a headless configuration.
 It is inspired by the spirit of Maker Faire and intended as a learning-oriented, fully open-source experiment in hands-on data engineering.
 The system design emphasizes simplicity, observability, and reproducibility, while promoting best practices in infrastructure automation and modern data stack tooling.

 ## Purpose and Philosophy